oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/device_global/README.md

 ### Initialize a `device_global` Instance

 A `device_global` instance is always zero-initialized, so the compiler cannot pre-initialize `device_global` memories to non-zero values for you at compile-time.
-However, if you are using a BSP that supports `device_global` memories with host access from a dedicated interfaces, you can use the `sycl::queue::copy()` function to copy values from the host to the `device_global` before you start your kernel.
+However, if you are using a BSP that supports `device_global` memories with host access from a dedicated interfaces, or if you are creating an FPGA IP, you can use the `sycl::queue::copy()` function to copy values from the host to the `device_global` before you start your kernel.
 These copy operations get placed in the SYCL queue, but will not implicitly block any other operations on the queue.

 ```cpp
 namespace exp = sycl::ext::oneapi::experimental;